 It makes sense to go back to basics first to look at the intent and purpose of job titles and job descriptions before redefining how teal job titles might be handled.

-Back to basics
+Back to Basics

-The primary purpose of job titles is to enable people to find the information they are looking for in an organization.
+The primary purpose of job titles is to enable people to find the information they are looking for in an organisation.
 Sometimes, for example, you might need to know how to apply for leave, in which case you will typically be directed to Human Resources.
 At other times, you might need information on which software tools to use or obtain login information, in which case you might be directed to the IT department.
 Or, you might need information on the business rules for a specific process, or maybe the architecture used, or who can help you test or fix something.
 Job titles help you to find the information you need.

-Benefits of Teal Job titles
+Benefits of Teal Job Titles

 1. Titles can streamline information

-2. Titles summarize each person’s strengths
+2. Titles summarise each person’s strengths

 Another benefit of a job title is that it tells you something about the qualities and skills of a person.
-The title of “Project Manager”, for example, typically implies good organizational and planning skills and possibly a strong, decisive personality.
+The title of “Project Manager”, for example, typically implies good organisational and planning skills and possibly a strong, decisive personality.
 The title of “Developer”, on the other hand, implies an in-depth understanding of the architecture and the system (or part thereof) and typically a logical, detailed way of thinking.

 3. Titles communicate skill levels

-The Shadow side of titles
+The Shadow Side of Titles

 1. Titles reinforce hierarchy